3 min read

 Psychometric testing can be extremely useful in providing you with a deeper understanding of a candidate’s personality and where their strengths and weaknesses lie as a result of their personality type.
 This can assist in demonstrating how well they would work alongside you and the wider team.
 At Lily Shippen, we always use psychometric testing when hiring new members of staff and find it extremely useful and insightful.

 Finally, a very simple test that you can implement is a prioritising exercise.
-This can be as easy as compiling a list of example tasks that you would need completing by the successful candidate on a daily or weekly basis and asking the candidates to prioritise them in order priority.
+This can be as easy as compiling a list of example tasks that you would need to complete by the successful candidate on a daily or weekly basis and asking the candidates to prioritise them in order of priority.

-Hopefully, including a test in the interview process will help you to finalise your selection and ensure that you hire the perfect PA for you and your business!
+Hopefully, including a test in the interview process will help you to decide your choice and make sure that you hire the perfect PA for you and your business!

 Personal Assistant salaries can range depending on location, responsibilities and the level of experience that you are looking for.
-In London, PA salaries range from £35,000 to £45,000, on average, for permanent roles, with contract rates of £17 - £22 per hour.
-Whereas, in Manchester, permanent PA roles typically attract salaries of circa £28,000 - £32,000, with contract rates coming in at £14 - £16 per hour.
-This is a similar story across the UK, with permanent PA positions in the regions averaging at £27,000 - £32,000, or £14 - £16 per hour for temporary contracts.
+In London, Personal Assistant salaries range from 35,000 GBP per annum to 45,000 GBP per annum, on average, for permanent roles, with contract rates of 17-22 per hour.
+Whereas, in Manchester, permanent PA roles typically attract salaries of 28,000 GBP - 32,000 GBP per annum, with contract rates coming in at 14-16 per hour.
+This is a similar story across the UK, with permanent PA jobs in the regions averaging 27,000 GBP - 32,000 GBP, or 14-16 per hour for temporary contracts.
+It's important to note that a Personal Assistant's salary is typically lower than an Executive Assistant's salary, but the roles vary across organisations and industries.

-Our 2020/21 Salary and Market Insights Survey explores PA salaries and benchmarking in more detail, as well as investigating the impact that COVID-19 has had on the sector and what the future of the profession holds.
+Our previous annual salary survey explored Personal Assistant salaries and benchmarking in more detail, as well as investigating the impact that COVID-19 has had on the sector and what the future of the profession holds.
 Key takeaways from the report are outlined below.

 Interestingly, PA salaries did vary considerably throughout the survey, suggesting that job holders are taking on more responsibility and performing duties more aligned to the Executive Assistant role, without the corresponding title, albeit this, of course, differs across industries.